 Bios

-I am attracted to fundamental issues in biology, philosophy and artificial general intelligence (AGI).
-This focus has inspired me to become the architect of a new complexity theory, called ‘the operator theory’ (or OT) that is introduced in this website.
+I am attracted to fundamental questions in biology, philosophy and artificial general intelligence (AGI).
+This focus has inspired me to become the architect of a new complexity theory called the ‘Operator Theory’ (or OT), which is presented on this website.

 Mission and vision

 Mission.
-My mission as a scientist is to contribute to a mechanistic bottom-up reconstruction of how the universe came to be, including the presence of humans on earth.
+My mission as a scientist is to contribute to a mechanistic bottom-up reconstruction of how the universe came to be, including the presence of humans on Earth.
 Such a reconstruction is a model.
-This model is based on knowledge obtained from current systems.
-Such model and knowledge can also be used as a basis for predictions.
-To pursue my mission I follow two strategies:
+This model is based on knowledge of current systems and allows predictions of future types of systems.
+My mission follows two strategies:

-- Start with what is accessible.
-In my view it is profitable to start with easy/local examples, and limited/local theory.
-This is the low hanging fruit.
-Every time that a new aspect of organization is discovered in nature, one can attempt to include this in an extended theory (as in the below figure).
-In this view, scientists expand the explanatory power of scientific knowledge, while discovering/constructing new things/phenomena, and through the construction of more general theory (e.g. from Newton to Einstein, or from the history of the Netherlands to the history of the universe).
+1. Start with what is accessible.
+In my view, it is worth starting with simple/local examples and limited/local theory.
+Every time a new aspect of organisation is discovered in nature, an attempt can be made to incorporate it into an extended theory (as in the figure below).
+In this view, scientists extend the explanatory power of scientific knowledge by discovering new phenomena and by constructing a more general theory (e.g. from Newton to Einstein, or from the history of the Netherlands to the history of the universe).
 Phenomena form the physical basis of science, the ‘facts’.
 Theory connects the facts.

-- Work towards simplicity, scalability and generality.
-The value of simplicity is that if the core of a theory is simple yet complete, it is easier to scale the results, and to apply them in a general way.
-For me these are weighty scientific arguments.
+2. Work towards simplicity, scalability and generality.
+The value of simplicity is that if the core of a theory is simple but complete, it is easier to scale up the results and apply them generally.

 Vision.
-It is my vision that ‘matter’ (as waves/particles) provides the basis for all scientific work.
-Other aspects can be derived from such material basis.
-How this can be imagined is shown in the below figure.
-Al the concepts in this figure relate to materially observable phenomena.
+It is my vision that ‘matter’ (as waves/particles) is the basis for all scientific work.
+Other aspects can be derived from such a material basis.
+How this can be imagined is shown in the figure below.
+All concepts in this figure refer to materially observable phenomena.

-In several ways the OT has been the inspiration for cooperation.
-Bouwine Bergsma is writing a book about big history that uses the OT as a backbone.
-The book is for kids and their (grand) parents.
-The exciting illustrations are from the hand of Adriaan Bijloo.
-(To be published early 2019).
-Koert van Mensvoort currently writes a book about the future of humanity.
-One chapter uses the operator theory as inspiration (To be published early 2019).
-My friend, the artist Rudy Klomp refers to the OT in several of his paintings, e.g. ‘Same difference (2013)’, ‘Evolutie Involutie’ (2014), ‘Rudy Klomp ontmoet Gerard Jagers op Akkerhuis en Jaap van den Herik (2016)’ ‘Horus of De Soortenstorm (2018)’.
+OT has inspired colleagues in a number of ways.
+Bouwine Bergsma used the OT in a children’s book ‘Hoe alles begon’ (How everything began) with beautiful illustrations by Adriaan Bijloo.
+Koert van Mensvoort also uses the operator theory as inspiration for his book ‘Next Nature’.
+The painter Rudy Klomp refers to the OT in several of his paintings (e.g. ‘Same difference (2013)’, ‘Evolutie Involutie’ (2014), ‘Rudy Klomp ontmoet Gerard Jagers op Akkerhuis en Jaap van den Herik (2016)’ ‘Horus of De Soortenstorm (2018)’).

 Personal interests